kpictor/CSCS-QA-Generator/README.md

 ### Prerequisites

 -   Python 3.10+
--   An API key for either Google Gemini or OpenAI.
+-   An API key for either Google Gemini, OpenAI, Qwen, or Claude.

 ### Installation Steps